Exchange students should consult our exchange programs page for further details.

 Year 3: International Focus and Major

-Students following the full 3-year program can spend the fall semester of the 3rd year at one of our 20 exchange partner institutions or to study one semester at CETT in Barcelona.
+Students following the full 3-year program can spend the fall semester of the 3rd year at one of our 20 exchange partner institutions or to study one semester of Hospitality and Tourism at CETT in Barcelona** (see below).
 Please note academic conditions apply.

 Students choose one major, certain prerequisites may be necessary.
-Majors are subject to student numbers and may vary between campuses.
-For more details please consult the Admission & application section.
+Majors are subject to student numbers.

 European Business Environment